ry-dgel/LogisimCpu/README.md

 To use the computer:

-1. Load instructions into RAM: turn on PROG_ROM_VER2 by pressing the 'Tick_on' tick until program is full loaded into RAM - Working light will turn off
+0. Pick number to put into INPUT_BUFFER by flipping a bit of your choice.

-2. Pick number to put into INPUT_BUFFER by flipping a bit of your choice.
+1. Load program into ram, and run program by clicking green button

-3. Turn on CU by flipping the ON bit attached to the CU
+2. Tick until product appears in DISPLAY.

-4. Tick until product appears in DISPLAY.
+3. Program can be rerun by pressing red reset button and refering to start of this list.